 Including presentations in your work experience bullet points

-How To: Include at least one bullet point detailing what you presented, who you presented it to, and any available metrics (including the size of the audience, number of presentations, or impact on the business).
+Include at least one bullet point detailing what you presented, who you presented it to, and, crucially, any quantifiable metrics.
+Emphasize the size of the audience, feedback scores, number of presentations, or tangible impact on the business to clearly demonstrate the scope and effectiveness of your presentations.
+Start your statements with powerful action verbs to make your bullet points memorable and impactful.

-- Presented strategic changes in portfolio and marketing plan to C-suite executives; earned expedited promotion within 12 months.
+- Presented strategic changes in portfolio and marketing plan to C-suite executives, influencing key business decisions, as evidenced by a 15% increase in operational efficiency, and an expedited promotion within 12 months.

 - Designed and delivered 10+ training workshops, presentations, and learning modules using a range of training aids and computer software.